 (f) must be bound so that when it is opened at a page, both sides of the volume lie flat and open at the page.

+(4A) If an appeal book is filed under the RSC Order 67A using the ECMS, each volume of each part of the appeal book —

+(a) must not be greater than 200 megabytes; and

+(b) must contain a colour version of a document if the original is a colour document; and

+(c) must be in a form that allows the text to be electronically searchable.

 (5) The cover page of each volume of each part of an appeal book must —

 (a) be in the form of Form 14; and